List of Coronation Street characters introduced in 1998

 The following is a list of characters that first appeared in the ITV soap opera Coronation Street in 1998, by order of first appearance.

 Maggie Veitch

 Maggie Veitch (also known as Warder Veitch), portrayed by Susan Tordoff, was a prison guard who bullied Deirdre Rachid (Anne Kirkbride).
 Her despicable acts were putting Deirdre in an asylum and not informing her of a phone call from her good friend Mike Baldwin (Johnny Briggs).
 Eventually, Deirdre's prison mate Jackie Dobbs (Margi Clarke) stood up for Deirdre by punching Veitch in the stomach on her behalf.
-Since then, Veitch wasn't cruel to Deirdre.
+After that, Veitch wasn't cruel to Deirdre.